Russ Weeks

-Russell Edgar Weeks Jr. (born May 12, 1942) is a former American Republican politician who served as a State Senator from West Virginia's 9th Senatorial District.
+Russell Edgar Weeks Jr. (May 12, 1942 – December 19, 2024) was an American politician who served as a State Senator from West Virginia's 9th Senatorial District as a member of the Republican party.
 Weeks was elected in 2002, defeating Senate Judiciary Chairman William R. Wooton.
 Weeks had not served in public office prior to being elected.
 He was defeated in 2006.
 He was the Republican nominee at the 2008 West Virginia gubernatorial election but was defeated by Democrat Joe Manchin.

-Born May 12, 1942, to Jeanette Weeks and Russ Weeks, Sr. in Beckley, West Virginia, he is a lifelong resident of the city.
-He is married to Helen C. Peterson with whom he had two children.
+Born May 12, 1942, to Jeanette Weeks and Russ Weeks, Sr. in Beckley, West Virginia, he was a lifelong resident of the city.
+He was married to Helen C. Peterson with whom he had two children.
 The couple has three grandchildren.

 Weeks did not graduate from high school but began working to help support his mother and siblings.
 He enlisted in the US Navy and served in Vietnam, commanding a boat in the Mekong Delta.

 Returning to Beckley, he became a leader in the Right to Life organization.
 This advocacy spurred his interest in seeking public office.
 Weeks won the 2002 election.